a11ywatch/kayle/README.md

 ## Localization

 [Locales](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/i18n) supported by the runner using pre-compilition.
 In order to pre-compile the locales run `yarn build`.
 Some locales are only available in certain runners.
-All of the languages are split into individual scripts to scale. `Ace` runner currently only supports english.

 1. da ("Danish")
 1. de ("German")